AP Explains: What is the online forum 8chan?

 WHAT IS 8CHAN?

 The online message board dates back to 2013.
-It allows users to post graphic and extremist content and doesn’t censor posts.
+Under the banner of free speech, it allows users to post graphic and extremist content and doesn’t censor posts.

 The site has been linked to violent extremists.
 Police are investigating commentary posted on 8chan believed to have been written by the suspect in a shooting Saturday that killed 22 people in El Paso, Texas.

-Note: This story has corrected Oren Segal’s title.